ec-jrc/lisflood-model/2_06_stdLISFLOOD_water_infiltration/index.md

 where $SMAXsealed$ is the maximum depression storage in $mm$ (provided as input data), and $StorageSealed$ is the volume already filled by water in $mm$.
 The computation of the latter accounts for the volume already used at the initial time step ($StorageSealedInit$, provided as input data) and the water volume loss due to evaporation:

 $$
-StorageSealed = StorageSealedInit + InterceptionSealed - EW0
+StorageSealed = StorageSealedInit + IntercSealed - EW0
 $$

 Direct runoff $R_d$ is added to [surface runoff](https://ec-jrc.github.io/lisflood-model/2_14_stdLISFLOOD_surface-runnoff-routing/).